RailCar Deals

 tank car

-Tank cars are rail cars designed to hold compressed liquids such as water, chemicals, or fuel.
-They are usually cylindrical in shape and can hold upward of 30,000 gallons at their largest.
+Tank cars are rail cars designed to hold a wide range of liquid materials, including for example petroleum products, acids, food grade materials, and other chemicals.
+They are easy to identify by their cylindrical shape and can hold upward of 33,000 gallons at their largest.

 Tank cars provide one of the safest and most reliable ways to transport hazardous liquids.
 Almost 100% of hazmat, or hazardous materials, that are moved using tank cars arrive at their destinations without being compromised for any reason.